 On special occasions like May Day and the solstices we also dance with FIRE.

-Dots for most of our dances are below.
-We’ll add more in the fullness of time.
+Dots for some of our dances are below.
+We are in the process of updating and adding more.
+Watch this space…

 Some of the titles are dance names, some are tune names.
 We don’t always play the tunes exactly as they are written.
 Obviously.